danmayor/electric-acid-cam/options.md

   - Resolution to record from camera at

 - Input file (-i) (Can not use with Camera device)
-  - Supported formats: mp4, mov, mk4
+  - Supported formats: mp4, mov, mkv

 - Loop video (-R) (Must use with Input file)
   - Loops the provided input file and keeps going